-Tables iv

-Executive summary

-What can be done about legacy assembler code?
+Tables . i Executive summary What can be done about legacy assembler code?
 Why (and why not) consider changing languages?

-What you might do with legacy code: five scenarios

-Scenario 1: Live with the current application

-Scenario 2: Replace the application with a vendor package

-Scenario 3: Convert to a HLL using automated tools

-Specifying requirements for conversion tools

-Samparia 4.
-Derwrite the application in a III I

-Planning and preparing for language conversion

-Choice of target language Conversion 21

-Prenaring for rewriting in a new language 23

-Program analysis, understanding and restructuring

-Convertibility and conversion problems 25

-Data

-Internal and external control flow

-Assembler Language itself

-Conditional assembly

-Quality of converted code

-Validity

-Size

-Periormance

-Summary of conversion issues 32

-Scenario 5: Modernize and maintain the application 35

-High Level Assembler

-Key Benefits of High Level Assembler

-High Level Assembler Toolkit Feature 40

-Summour observations (1

-Why Change Language?

-Not Changing Languages 41

-Assembler Language: pros and cons

-Recommended Readings

-Poforonoos 57

-Neterences State Web Sites 50
+What you might do with legacy code: five scenarios Scenario 1: Live with the current application Scenario 2: Replace the application with a vendor package .
+1 Scenario 3: Convert to a new language using automated tools Specifying requirements for conversion tools Scenario 4: Rewrite the application in a new language Planning and preparing for language conversion Choice of target language .
+2 Preparing for rewriting in a new language Program analysis, understanding and restructuring Convertibility and conversion problems Data .
+2 Internal and external control flow Assembler Language itself Conditional assembly .
+3 Quality of converted code Validity Size Performance .
+3 Understandability and maintainability Debuggability Summary of language conversion issues .
+3 Scenario 5: Modernize and maintain the application .
+3 High Level Assembler Key Benefits of High Level Assembler High Level Assembler Toolkit Feature .
+4 Summary observations Why Change Languages? .
+4 Not Changing Languages .
+5 References .
+6